idibau/cs2bim/README.md

 }
 ```

-config file and sqls are mounted from starting point (where docker is started)
+Important: The config file (./config.yml) and the sqls (./sql/) are mounted from starting point (where docker is started).
+For the program to work, these files must be provided.

-for logs ->
-docker logs celery
-docker logs app
+All generated ifc files are stored inside a docker volume called "ifc".
+All log files are stored inside a docker volume called "ifc".

 ## Getting started (Development)

-Build and run docker container or build and open container with your IDE (e.g. VSCode, PyCharm)
+Build and run docker container or build and open a container with your IDE (e.g., VSCode, PyCharm)

 ```console
 docker-compose -f docker-compose-dev.yml up